tsosea2/AUM-ST/README.md

-The code will pe updated soon.
+The code will be updated soon.